Calculating Amounts of Materials Needed

-Now it is time to figure out what materials you will need to begin building the foundations in your (2) Bases.
-We will begin with the Pegboard and Pegboard Hooks that will be needed.
+Now it is time to figure out what Materials you will need to begin building your Pegboard Wall and organizing your (2) Bases.

 Before we discuss ‘How to Install Pegboard’, we must first, look at your Pegboard purchase options.

-Your best value is to purchase the Pegboard in 4′ x 8′ sheets and cut it to size if necessary.
+Your best value is to purchase the Pegboard in 4′ x 8′ sheets and cut it to size needed.
 It is also available in 2′ x 4′ and 4′ x 4′ sizes, but you will pay a little more.